Back To TOP

 • Control humidity: Use dehumidifiers to prevent mold growth.

-• Choose hypoallergenic products: From litter to cleaning supplies.
+• Choose hypoallergenic products: From litter to cleaning products.

 environmental allergies in cats